yousefelassal/quote-cron/README.md

 > Gratitude is the fairest blossom which springs from the soul.

 > You can observe a lot just by watching.

+> To be wrong is nothing unless you continue to remember it.